dmitrydao/slate/source/rick-api/index.html.md

 ---
-title: Rick&Morty API by Dmitry
+title: Rick API by Dmitry

 language_tabs: # must be one of https://git.io/vQNgJ
   - shell